Keyboard shortcuts

 Create your configuration

 Create server.toml.
-The important parts are the domain and origin.
-For this example, if you use localhost and https://localhost:8443 this will match later commands.
+The important parts you need to review and change are the domain and origin values.
+For this example, if you use domain = localhost and origin = https://localhost this will match commands later in the book.
+If you are using a different domain, you should change these values to match your environment.

 # The webserver bind address.
 Requires TLS certificates.